arnavt78/bubbleos/README.md

 ## Pre-Boot Interpreter

-The pre-boot interpreter is a feature which allows running one command directly from the BubbleOS executable without initializing the CLI.
+The pre-boot interpreter is a feature that allows running one command directly from the BubbleOS executable without initializing the CLI.
 The pre-boot interpreter supports running almost all commands in the normal shell and supports arguments to modify the behavior of the command.

 To run the pre-boot interpreter, enter the command that should be run, and then the necessary parameters and arguments.